 8. Potential to earn cash.

 This is the fun part!
 You can earn cash from decluttering.
-You might find collectible items or larger ticket items that you could sell for cash that can in turn help pay off debt, bump up your savings or do something nice for yourself.
+You might find collectible items or larger ticket items that you could sell for cash that can in turn help pay off debt, bump up your savings or join that business membership you’ve been eyeing to take you to the next level.
 Recently had a baby?
 Yes!
 Sell all those baby things.

 I like to use sites such as Offer Up, Mercari, and Facebook marketplace for items such as baby items and appliances.
 For clothing, I like to use Poshmark or ThredUp.
 Poshmark is best if you want to be more hands on and control the prices and how much you earn.
 ThredUp is best if you just want to get rid of your clothing and are willing to accept whatever ThredUp decides the value of your clothes are worth.
 This is a great way to earn some extra money from home.